Frequently Asked Questions

 How can I challenge the amount of money SEIU wants to take from my paycheck?

-A NonMember/Fair Share fee payer who wishes to challenge the Non-Germane expenditure has to file a letter post marked no later than June 30th of 2010 with CSEA/SEIU Local 1000 membership department.
-SEIU Local 1000 is obligated to schedule a hearing no later than August 31, 2010.
+A NonMember/Fair Share fee payer who wishes to challenge the Non-Germane expenditure has to file a letter post marked no earlier than June 1st, and no later than June 30th of each year with the SEIU Local 1000 membership department.
+SEIU Local 1000 is obligated to schedule a hearing no later than August 31, of each year to respond to NGO Challengers.
 The hearing will take place before an impartial arbitrator from American Arbitration Association and SEIU Local 1000 will pay for it.